raphideb/raphideb.github.io/content/postgres/pgstat_snap.md

 DWH:
 - user "dwhuser" executed mainly SELECTS and few DMLs in the database "dwhbench"
 - most queries affected more than one row per call, like the query "8092674635626072858", which returned 100 rows per call and was only called a few times between snapshots
-- the queries usually ran for a second or more, "8092674635626072858" was called 2 times and was executed for 3.142 seconds (we'll verify this later)
+- the queries usually ran for a second or more, "8092674635626072858" was called 2 times and the total exeuction time increased by 3.142 seconds (we'll verify this later)

 ### What was every query doing
 Let's focus on the querid "8092674635626072858" a bit more, what was it doing?
 To get a better understanding, we can query pgstat_snap_diff_all which also has the summarized values as recorded in pg_stat_statemens when the snapshot was collected: